hgrecco/pint/docs/contexts.rst

 All parameters are named and default values are mandatory.
 Multiple parameters are separated by commas (like in a python function definition).
 Finally, you provide the name of the context (e.g. spectroscopy) and, optionally, a short version of the name (e.g. sp) separated by an equal sign.
+See the definition of the 'chemistry' context in default_en.txt for an example of a multiple-parameter context.

 Conversions rules are specified by providing source and destination dimensions separated using a colon (`:`) from the equation.
 A special variable named `value` will be replaced